 In 2019, the Water Environment Federation (WEF) was awarded a grant by the Chesapeake Bay Trust through the Green Streets, Green Jobs, Green Towns Grant Program.
-The project, entitled “Support for Innovative Approaches and Clean Water Technologies for Resilient Redevelopment”, aimed to engage communities to participate in stormwater decision making and encourage innovation in the management of runoff while still ensuring innovative practices function as intended.
+The project, entitled “Support for Innovative Approaches and Clean Water Technologies for Resilient Redevelopment”, aimed to engage communities to participate in stormwater decision making and encourage innovative runoff management while ensuring these practices still function as intended.

 WEF and the Resilient Redevelopment project partners – Designgreen, Mary Gattis, and EcoLucid – hosted two charrette workshops in December 2019, the first in Lancaster, Pennsylvania and the second in Washington, DC.
 The workshops challenged participants to rethink traditional approaches to stormwater management in sites with spatial or land-use constraints.